mn3040/CS3113/Project 4 Rise of the AI/Project 4 Rise of the AI/README.md

 ## 🎮 Game Description

-"Rise of the AI" is a retro-inspired side-scrolling platformer that challenges players to survive three distinct levels full of animated enemies, collectible coins, disappearing platforms, secret paths, and more.
+"Rise of the AI" is a retro-inspired side-scrolling platformer that challenges players to survive three distinct levels full of animated enemies and more.
 Featuring immersive sound effects and pixel-perfect collisions, the game tests reflexes, timing, and strategic thinking.

 ## 📸 Screenshots
 ![Screenshot 2025-04-06 003238](https://github.com/user-attachments/assets/0a1d6267-1a89-44f6-b414-637a823ff539)